Stockmann's disclosure policy

 This disclosure policy, approved by Stockmann's Board of Directors, describes the main principles in accordance with which Stockmann, as a listed company, communicates with the capital markets and other stakeholders.

-The purpose of Stockmann's disclosure policy is to ensure that in order for market actors to be able to establish the price of the Stockmann share, sufficient and accurate information on Stockmann plc and the Stockmann Group is available to them at the same time.
-The disclosure policy also ensures that publishable information is provided promptly and impartially.
+The purpose of Stockmann's disclosure policy is to ensure that in order for market actors to be able to establish the correct value of the Stockmann share, sufficient and accurate information on Stockmann plc and the Stockmann Group is available to them at the same time.
+The disclosure policy also ensures that published information is provided promptly and impartially.

 The company's CEO is responsible for the implementation of the disclosure policy.
-The other members of the Management Team participate where their area of responsibility is concerned.
-Stockmann's Communications & CSR department, subordinated to the CEO, executes the disclosure policy in practice.
+The other members of the management participate where their area of responsibility is concerned.
+Stockmann's Communications & CSR function executes the disclosure policy in practice.

 Modes of operation

 Stockmann publishes information on its financial situation in accordance with a timetable that is notified in advance.
 The publication dates for the upcoming financial period are published before the end of the previous financial period.
-Information on the financial situation, future outlook, profit performance and other similar matters is provided primarily in interim reports and financial statement bulletins.
-Forecasts regarding future outlooks are expressed in words.
+Information on the financial position, future outlook, profit performance and other similar matters is provided primarily in interim reports and financial statement bulletins.
+Profit guidance regarding future outlook is expressed in words.
 If any information concerning these matters that may have a material impact on the value of Stockmann's share is given between the publishing of these quarterly reviews, this information is always published in a stock exchange release.

 Financial data are published on the parent company, the Stockmann Group as a whole and its segments.
-The Group's operating segments are Stockmann Retail, Real Estate and Lindex.
+The Group's operating segments are Stockmann and Lindex.
 Secondary segments are the Group's market areas.

-Stockmann's stock exchange releases are approved by the company's CEO.
+Stockmann's stock exchange releases are approved by the company's CEO or CFO.

 Stockmann's stock exchange releases are always published in Finnish, Swedish and English.
 Investor information published on the company's website is published in Finnish, Swedish and English.